 - Commissions, transportation and other primarily consists of direct costs associated with passenger ticket revenue.
-These costs include travel advisor commissions, air and land transportation expenses, related credit card fees, certain port fees and taxes and the costs associated with shore excursions and hotel accommodations included as part of the overall cruise purchase price. - Onboard and other primarily consists of direct costs incurred in connection with onboard and other revenue, including casino, beverage sales and shore excursions. - Payroll and related consists of the cost of wages and benefits for shipboard employees and costs of certain inventory items, including food, for a third party that provides crew and other hotel services for certain ships.
-The cost of crew repatriation, including charters, housing, testing and other costs related to COVID-19 are also included. - Fuel includes fuel costs, the impact of certain fuel hedges and fuel delivery costs. - Food consists of food costs for passengers and crew on certain ships. - Other consists of repairs and maintenance (including Dry-dock costs), ship insurance and other ship expenses.
+These costs include travel advisor commissions, air and land transportation expenses, related credit card fees, certain government taxes, fees and port expenses and the costs associated with shore excursions and hotel accommodations included as part of the overall cruise purchase price. - Onboard and other primarily consists of direct costs incurred in connection with onboard and other revenue, including casino, beverage sales and shore excursions. - Payroll and related consists of the cost of wages, benefits and logistics for shipboard employees and costs of certain inventory items, including food, for a third party that provides crew and other hotel services for certain ships. - Fuel includes fuel costs, the impact of certain fuel hedges and fuel delivery costs. - Food consists of food costs for passengers and crew on certain ships. - Other consists of repairs and maintenance (including Dry-dock costs), ship insurance and other ship expenses.